 I’ve made these several times now, and I’ve picked up several tips after a few failed attempts that will help you in the process.

-BAKE: Place on a baking sheet and bake at 375º for 20 minutes until golden brown.
+Bake at 375 degrees for 20 minutes until golden brown.

 Recipe Tips and Substitutions

-The original recipe calls for 6 oz. of cream cheese, but they don’t sell that size anymore.
-I bought an 8 oz and started with 4 oz.
-You can add more if you want it creamier and have a lot of chicken.
+The original recipe calls for 6 ounces of cream cheese, but they don’t sell that size anymore.
+I bought an 8-ounce container and started with 4 ounces.
+You can add more if you want the filling creamier and have a lot of chicken.

 This makes a lot!
 I like to save 12-16 to have for a future dinner.
 I just cook them as directed and then lay them flat in a freezer-safe bag to freeze.
-To reheat, I pop them in the oven at 350º until they are warm (about 10-12 minutes).
+To reheat, I pop them in the oven at 350 degrees until they are warm (about 10-12 minutes).